 There are many species of birds in North America that will choose a fully or partially enclosed structure to live in.
 Placing a bird house in the right location will greatly increase your chances of attracting a bird.

 The location of your bird house is important.
 Birds that prefer open face or platform structures prefer open views from where they nest.
 Robins mostly choose closed or partially closed structures and it's best to mount them on a strong branch in the lower half of a large shade tree or the side of a shed with an overhang.
 Robins spend a lot of time in trees, so if you mount a structure in a tree, mount it in the lower half of the tree in a secure spot that blends and looks natural.
-Mother robins, however, are know for building nests in unlikely places such as outside light fixtures, gutters or open spaces under a roof overhangs.
+Mother robins, however, are known for building nests in unlikely places such as outside light fixtures, gutters or open spaces under a roof overhangs.
 If you have a strong tree on your property, choose a space in the tree that has open views through its branches.
 Try to face the structure away from direct sunlight.
 A platform style bird house will also attract other species, such as dove, cardinals and orioles to name a few.
-If you're a birdwatcher or photographer, you will enjoy watching birds as they nest and raise their young.

-Bluebirds have become more dependent on humans in past decades, and mounting a bird house to a post or fence will increase your chances of a bluebird showing up.
-Make sure the bird house is mounted in an open area with a tree and shrubs not too far away.
-Bluebirds are also known for sticking around during winter instead of migrating to warmer weather, and placing a bird house near a bird feeder will ensure that these attractive songbirds will have what they need to survive cold winter months.
+Bluebirds have become more dependent on humans in past decades, so mounting a birdhouse to a post or fence will increase the chances of bluebird survival.
+Make sure the bird house is mounted in an open area with some trees and shrubs not too far away.
+Bluebirds are also known for sticking around during winter instead of migrating to warmer weather, and placing a bird house near a bird feeder will ensure that these attractive songbirds will have what they need to survive during cold winter months.